10 Best Consumer E Commerce for November 2025

 Risk Factors

-• Regulatory scrutiny in China
+• Regulatory scrutiny on content and data

-• Competition from domestic and international platforms
+• Competition from ByteDance and NetEase

 Stock #9: Chewy, Inc. (CHWY)